sulaimanvesal/vertebraeSegementation/README.md

-# Vertebrae and Spine Segementation
+# Vertebrae and Spine Segmentation
 PyTorch code: Spine and Vertebrae Segmentation